 The MOTRA project will create a central monitoring platform for the early detection and prevention of extremism and serve as a contact and information point for scientists, authorities, civil society and policy makers.
-The researchers are carrying out systematic and holistic monitoring of root cause dynamics and driving factors of Islamist violent radicalisation in Germany.
-They investigate the interrelationships with other extremist milieus and include international perspectives.
+The researchers are carrying out systematic and holistic monitoring of root cause dynamics and driving factors of violent radicalisation in Germany.
+They investigate the interrelationships between different extremist milieus and include international perspectives.
 The network will reach out to projects and initiatives already working in this dynamic field.
 Over the next five years, the consortium will receive EUR 12 million in funding from the German Ministry for Education and Research in the context of its civil security research programme.

 The Berghof Foundation will add insights and methods from peace and conflict studies to the interdisciplinary approach of the consortium.
 Building on its experience as convener of spaces for dialogue and conflict transformation, it will enrich the consortium research by bringing together yearly expert panels on national, regional and local level.
 These expert panels have four goals: to (1) engage a broad section of stakeholders in refining (qualitative) research results and methods; (2) engage a broad range of stakeholders in assessing hidden or new radicalisation processes; (3) enable conflict sensitive data collection and knowledge transfer; and (4) connect the empirical-analytic and structural objectives by organising focus groups and stakeholder dialogue.

 The project consortium consists of the following core partner organisations:

 - Kriminologische Zentralstelle e.
 V., Wiesbaden

 - German Institute for Global and Area Studies, Hamburg